mtzfactory/challenge-iskay-pet/README.md

 - [react-native-maps][react-native-maps-package]: React Native Map components
   for iOS + Android

+- [react-native-permissions][react-native-permissions-package]: An unified
+  permissions API for React Native on iOS, Android and Windows.

 - [react-native-vector-icons][react-native-vector-icons-package]: Customizable
   Icons for React Native with support for image source and full styling.